 Silvana: Chris Bianco because he’s true to his craft.
 Christopher Gross because of his longevity and tenacity.

-Justin: Josh Hebert of Posh for trying a concept that was nonexistent, and Kevin Binkley for sticking to his guns.
+Justin: Josh Hebert of Posh (Note: Posh is now closed) for trying a concept that was nonexistent, and Kevin Binkley for sticking to his guns.

 Silvana: Tacos from Taqueria Los Yaquis, a food truck.